This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibiotics help treat or prevent a bacterial infection.

-- Local anesthesia is a shot of medicine put into the skin where you will have your procedure.
-It is used to numb the area and dull the pain.
-You may still feel pressure or pushing during your procedure.
+- Local anesthesia is usually given for this procedure.
+This medicine is injected into your back to numb the area and dull the pain.
+You may still feel pressure or pushing during the procedure.

 During your procedure:

 - A small incision will be made over your broken vertebrae where a needle will be inserted.
 Your healthcare provider may insert the needle directly into your skin to reach your broken vertebrae.
 Cement is then injected through the needle into your vertebrae to fill the broken or cracked area.
 After the cement is injected, the needle is removed.

 - If an incision was made in your back, it will be closed with stitches.
 A bandage may be placed over the area where your procedure was done.
 Your healthcare provider may do an x-ray or CT scan to check for any leaks.